darenegade/Apollon/README.md

 How to start the backend:

 - change directory: `cd Backend`
 - just start the spring boot application with maven: `mvn spring-boot:run`

+## API Gateway
+How to start the backend:

+- change directory: `cd ApiGateway`
+- just start the spring boot application with maven: `mvn spring-boot:run`

 Thats it